How to Cope With the Fear of Losing Someone You Love?

 Here are the signs to watch out for when experiencing the phobia of losing someone you love.

-1. You become preoccupied with thoughts of losing the love of your life
+1. You become preoccupied with thoughts of losing them

 This is usually the start of having unhealthy thoughts of losing the people you love.
 While it’s normal to think about this once in a while, it becomes unhealthy when, upon waking up, you already imagine situations where you might lose the people you love.